Exploring the unleaved tree of numerical semigroups up to a given genus: Introduction

 \section{Introduction}

-A {\em numerical semigroup} is a subset $\Lambda$ of ${\mathbb N}$ that contains $0$, is closed under addition, and has a finite complement in ${\mathbb N}_0$.
+A {\em numerical semigroup} is an arithmetic object consisting of a subset $\Lambda$ of ${\mathbb N}$ that contains $0$, is closed under addition, and has a finite complement in ${\mathbb N}_0$.
 The elements in ${\mathbb N}_0\setminus\Lambda$ are called the {\em gaps} of the semigroup, the largest gap is called the {\em Frobenius number}, and the number of gaps is the {\em genus} $g(\Lambda)$ of the numerical semigroup.

 There have been many efforts to compute the sequence $n_g$ counting the number of numerical semigroups of genus $g$ and today the sequence values are known up to $n_{75}$ \cite{NivaldoMedeiros,Br:Fibonacci,FromentinHivert,rgd,DelgadoEliahouFromentin}.
 See \cite{Sloane} ({\tt https://oeis.org/A007323}) for the complete list and for more information.
 It was conjectured in 2007 that the sequence $n_g$ is increasing, that each term is at least the sum of the two previous terms, and that the ratio between each term and the sum of the two previous terms approaches one as $g$ grows to infinity, which is equivalent to have a growth rate approaching the golden ratio $\frac{1+\sqrt{5}}{2}$ \cite{Segovia,Br:Fibonacci}.
 The last statement of the conjecture was proved by Alex Zhai \cite{Zhai}.